Fire safety

 Smoking

-Smoking is not allowed in communal areas.
-Should you choose to smoke inside your own property, never throw cigarettes on the floor, out of a window or over a balcony.
+Smoking isn't allowed in communal areas.
+If you choose to smoke inside your own property, never throw cigarettes on the floor, out of a window or over a balcony.
 Make sure you put cigarettes out fully and dispose of them correctly.

 Shared areas

-We understand that you want the entrance to your home to feel welcoming, but it is really important that items are NOT stored in corridors and stairwells.
+We understand that you want the entrance to your home to feel welcoming, but it's really important that items are NOT stored in corridors and stairwells.

 • Items left in shared areas or corridors can act as fuel for fire and obstruct escape routes.
 Please don’t leave anything like bikes or buggies in corridors or communal areas.